Arcade-With-Us/Google-Cloud-Labs/Implementing Security in Dataplex/Readme.md

 2. For New principals, enter the email for User 2: User 2 ID
 3. For Select a role, select Dataplex Data Reader under Cloud Dataplex.
 Click Save.
 4. Click Check my progress to verify the objective.
+5. Click on Edit principal (pencil icon) next to the email for User 2: User 2 ID
+6. For Role, select Dataplex Data Writer under Cloud Dataplex.
+Click Save.
 ---

 **After login into 2nd Student account please upload this file into bucket**: [Download test.csv](https://storage.googleapis.com/spls/gsp1157/test.csv)